proto-zero/budget-calculator/README.md

 - I adjusted the font to futura-PT for text and Domaine Display for headers as used in the Yardzen home page.

+- I created a new array of just the item.type.
+In the JSX I mapped the array to produce a section with each individual item.type accompanied by any of the items that have that type.
+So far it still needs to be styled to satisfaction.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state